go-kivik/kivik/doc/COMPATIBILITY.md

     pouchdb-all-dbs plugin.
 3. <a name="pouchLocalOnly"> Supported for local PouchDB databases only.
 A work around may be possible in the future for remote databases.
+4. <a name="replicator"> Replications are actually done via the _replicator database, not the /_replicate endpoint.
 5. <a name="pouchDBExists"> PouchDB offers no way to check for the existence of a local database without creating it, so `DBExists()` always returns true, `CreateDB()` does not return an error if the database already existed, and `DestroyDB()` does not return an error if the database does not exist.
 6. <a name="cookieAuth"> See the CookieAuth section in the [Authentication methods table](#authTable)
 7. <a name="todoConflicts"> **TODO:** Conflicts are not yet tested.
 8. <a name="changesContinuous"> Changes feed operates in continuous mode only.